reply-fr/sustainable-personal-accounts/fixtures/documents/terms-of-use.md

 ## Termination of the Account

-___corporation___ may terminate your Account at any time for any reason without notice.
-You may also terminate your Account at any time by following the instructions provided by ___corporation___.
+{{ corporation }} may terminate your Account at any time for any reason without notice.
+You may also terminate your Account at any time by following the instructions provided by {{ corporation }}.

 ## Limitations of Liability

-___corporation___ will not be liable to you or any third party for any damages or losses arising from your use of the Account, including but not limited to direct, indirect, incidental, consequential, or punitive damages, even if ___corporation___ or AWS has been advised of the possibility of such damages.
+{{ corporation }} will not be liable to you or any third party for any damages or losses arising from your use of the Account, including but not limited to direct, indirect, incidental, consequential, or punitive damages, even if {{ corporation }} or AWS has been advised of the possibility of such damages.